tdep-developers/tdep-tutorials/02_thermodynamics/README.md

   <figcaption><center><em>Phonons in bcc Zr in the harmonic approximation.</a></em></center></figcaption>
 </p>
 However, it is well documented that zirconium is in a bcc phase at high temperature and ambient pressure, showing thus a limitation of the harmonic approximation.
-The stabilization of zirconium can be explained through explicit temperature effects that can be caputred by the TDEP approach [Ref.
+The stabilization of zirconium can be explained through explicit temperature effects that can be captured by the TDEP approach [Ref.
 1].

 When computing properties at finite temperature, thermal expansion can have a significant impact, thus making the prediction of the equilibrium volume an important step.
 When working at 0K, the equilibrium volume can be computed using a model equation of state to fit potential energy vs volume data.